DallanQ/sleeping_gods_3/Manual.md

 When you explore this location (40), the story starts with the town name "City of Ashes."

-> Locations and town names appear on the atlas.
+> The name of the town appears on the map as a scroll.

 ### Explore Tokens (page 37)